oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.2 - Definitive Fix for Storage Uploads & Payment Webhooks
--- Description: This version provides definitive fixes for:
--- 1. Payment Webhook: Adds a specific INSERT policy for the service_role --    on fee_payments, which was the missing rule preventing online --    payments from being recorded.
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.3 - Definitive Fix for Webhook SELECT Permission -- Description: This version provides the final fix for the payment -- webhook by adding an explicit SELECT policy for the service_role -- on fee_payments, which was the missing rule preventing the webhook -- from checking for duplicate payments before inserting.
--- 2. Storage Uploads: Corrects the INSERT policy for teachers on --    storage objects to resolve the RLS violation during file uploads.
 -- ==================================================================

 -- ==================================================================